 This functional specification describes the OpenPGP application based on the functionality of an ISO smart card operating system.
-In principle it defines the interface of the application between card and terminal, in this context the OpenPGP software with a standard card reader on PC/SC and/ or CCID basis.
+In principle it defines the interface of the application between card and terminal, in this context the OpenPGP software with a standard card reader.